flathub/com.dosbox_x.DOSBox-X/README.md

 graphical file manager, you'll have to make hidden folders visible.

 The config file will not initially exist after installing DOSBox-X, or upgrading to a new version.
-You can create one from the DOSBox-X command line by running ``config -wcd -all``.
+You can create one from the DOSBox-X command line by running ``config -wcd``.
+To write all config options, type ``config -wcd -all``.

 ## Building from source